Online Auto Museum

 Prologue:

-I remember my feeling when we first encountered #412027, my excitement over seeing a 2900B and the mere privilege of photographing the car.
-The car's backstory lingered in obscurity some while after, at least in my limited view.
-But by now we've recollected omissions and somewhat rectified missed opportunities to illustrate the car and its details.
+When we first encountered #412027 in 2008, my excitement over seeing an original 2.9 elicited a sense of privilege just for the opportunity to draft a few images.
+The car's story lingered in obscurity some while after, at least in my limited view.
+But by now I've recollected omissions and somewhat rectified missed opportunities to properly illustrate the car's details.

-More recently, I corralled a copy of Automobile Quarterly's piece on #412027.
-Though mainly an owner history, I find the car's connection to Egypt in the years leading up to the Suez Crisis the most historically significant point.
-Some great classics wandered far across the earth, and this 8C is one such car.
-I've also been able to answer some long-standing questions, and take an appropriate perspective on what we see here in these illustrations.
+I later corralled a copy of Automobile Quarterly's piece on #412027, published in 1997, followed by the revised edition of Simon Moore's "The Immortal 2.9."
+Though both pieces are mainly owner histories, I find the car's connection to Egypt in the years leading up to the Suez Crisis its most historically significant chapter.
+Some great classics wandered far across the earth, skirting violence and political unrest, and this 8C is one such car.
+I've also been able to answer some long-standing questions, and take an appropriate perspective on what we see in this gallery.
 Worth the wait, I hope.

 Overall, it really has been a struggle to compile a 20-piece gallery for an automobile that deserves better than a higgledy-piggledy approach.
-From the newer stock, the real gems are the motor shots.
-This 8C motor sits atop the list of the most beautiful I've seen, deserving of more attention than paid here.
-The wings-up, hood-up look also offers lovely subject matter, as in the second front-quarter perspective (2) and the fascia (6).
-The tail perspective (7) took a long time, first to figure out what I wanted to do, and then to figure out how to achieve it.
-The same can be said for the right profile (11), which uses an old flank detail mapped from a 2008 photo for the background.
-In the same respect, note that the motor used in the composite image (12) is a different shot than seen in the medium image (14).
-I will not replicate content.
-In any case, please forgive the hodgepodge approach; it has been about 13 years of puzzling over pictures that should have been better from the start, but this is an important piece of the Alfa Romeo portfolio and hopefully worth the extra time.
+The real gems are the motor shots.
+This 8C motor sits atop the list of the most beautiful one might see.
+In any case, please forgive the hodgepodge approach; it has been about 15 years of puzzling over pictures that should have been better from the start, paired with two major story revisions as I collected more thorough resources.
+But #412027 is an important piece of the Alfa Romeo portfolio, and hopefully worth the extra time.

 References:

-• Automobile Quarterly, Volume 37, Number 1, October 1997, "Milanese Masterpiece" by Jonathan A. Stein, The Kutztown Publishing Company, Inc. Kutztown, PA, pages 102-109 [Note: D.L.
+• Automobile Quarterly, Volume 37, Number 1, October 1997, "Milanese Masterpiece" by Jonathan A. Stein, The Kutztown Publishing Company, Inc., Kutztown, PA, page 102-109 [Note: D.L.
 George Historic Motorcars performed maintenance and restoration work on #412027 from the 1980s to early 1990s.
 At the time of Automobile Quarterly's publication in 1997, the firm was known as D.L.
 George Coachworks.]

-• Automobile Quarterly, Volume 11, Number 2, Second Quarter 1973, "The Immortal Alfa Romeo Two-Nine" by Peter Hull and Simon Moore, The Kutztown Publishing Company, Inc. Kutztown, PA, pages 181
+• Automobile Quarterly, Volume 11, Number 2, Second Quarter 1973, "The Immortal Alfa Romeo Two-Nine" by Peter Hull and Simon Moore, The Kutztown Publishing Company, Inc., Kutztown, PA, page 181

 • Cromo Classico: What once was perhaps the best online article on the 8C 2900 is no more.